 Cocktail books are a valuable resource for everyone behind the bar.

 They show us how to resurrect classic cocktails, use new and innovative ingredients, test unique garnishes, focus on specific liquors, they tell bartenders’ stories, suggest certain techniques, and provide a glimpse into the history of drinking and cocktail culture.

-With thousands of options, choosing a cocktail book to read might seem a bit daunting.
-To help you out, the BevSpot team has curated a list of our favorite cocktail books.
-Take these recommendations from our team of bartenders, bar managers, homebrewers, and cocktail enthusiasts and pick up a copy on your day off to expand your behind-the-bar knowledge.
+With thousands of options, choosing a cocktail book to read might seem daunting.
+To help you out, our team of bartenders, bar managers, homebrewers, and cocktail enthusiasts has curated a list of our favorite cocktail books.
+Here are 8 essential cocktail books for bartenders.